Homer Chase

-Homer Bates Chase (c.
-1917 – August 29, 1985) was an activist in the American Communist Party.
-He was the head of the Georgia Communist Party in the 1940s.
+Homer Bates Chase (January 29, 1917 – August 29, 1985) was an activist in the American Communist Party.
+He was the head of the Communist Party of Georgia in the 1940s.

 Early life

 Chase's ancestors first arrived in America in the 1600s.
 His parents, Fred B. and Elba Chase, were leaders in the American Communist Party in New Hampshire.
-Chase was born in Washington, New Hampshire.
+He was born in Washington, New Hampshire.
 Chase fought for the Republicans in the Lincoln Battalion in the Spanish Civil War.
 He also fought in World War II.

 Communist activism

 During the 1940s, Chase was the head of the Communist Party in Georgia.
 He participated in the early civil rights movement, campaigning for black people's right to vote.
 While in Georgia, Chase was arrested after threatening to harm a 20-year-old member of the Communist Party if he divulged information regarding the party's operations.
-He was defended by Klansman James Venable.
-In the late 1950s, he was section organizer for the New England party branch.
-In the 1960s, Chase denounced President Kennedy's foreign policy as a threat to world peace.
+Klansman James Venable defended him.
+In the late 1950s, he was a section organizer for the New England party branch.
+In the 1960s, Chase denounced President Kennedy's foreign policy as threatening world peace.